 By the time you reach the fifth user you'll – hopefully – just have them confirming the issues of user one and two, motivating you to focus on fixing those repeat issues.
 Once they're rectified, test again.
 You never know, those corrections could've highlighted a different user issue.
 DON'T just use a single user either.
 It doesn't matter how many tests you conduct, one user will have their own set of preferences and this does not create an accurate test sample.
 You wouldn't test a new skincare product out on one person with sensitive skin and declare it safe for all skin types'.

 Website design is no different – it's personal (although don't think you can please everyone because you can't, there has to be a middle ground somewhere).

 While it's preferable to test prototypes and initial drafts regularly while development of a new website is underway, it is in fact never too late to test your website – even if it has been active for weeks, months or years.
 It can also be tested at any point on a project.

 Got a website up and running?
 Try it for yourself.
 It doesn't take long.

 At some point, you may look to get outside help to conduct more detailed usability testing.

-Here's how we test:
+Here's how we carry out our user testing:

 - A rough round of initial testing is completed in-house, eliminating the most obvious issues first.
 We always use members of staff who aren't involved with the project so they can't say the things we want to hear.
 It'll be accurate and unbiased.